 This evening we fly back to Lima.

 We spend our final morning in the country at the privately-owned Larco Herrera Museum, housed in an 18th-century building on the site of a 7th-century pyramid.
-The museum showcases some 4,000 years of pre-Colombian history, and among its many masterpieces is a unique collection of ancient erotic pottery.
+The museum showcases some 4,000 years of pre-Columbian history, and among its many masterpieces is a unique collection of ancient erotic pottery.

 - Expert Guide Lecturer